-Long-tail keywords are all the rage these days, and a lot of SEO experts are now focusing on these instead of smaller money keywords.
+Long-tail keywords are the key to relevant content, and many SEO experts focus on these instead of smaller money keywords.

 Long-tail keywords are basically the ones with comparatively low search volumes.
 But, collectively, they make up a majority of all online searches.